Great Compact Discs: Sun Ra

 Sun Ra and His Myth Science Arkestra, Cosmic Tones for Mental Therapy

-Recorded 1963; originally released 1967, reissued 1992 as one of a "two-for" (Discogs); reissued 2014 (Discogs) as a download with one bonus track possibly recorded later, 1964 or 1965
+Recorded 1963; released 1967, reissued 1992 as one of a "two-for" (Discogs); reissued 2014 (Discogs) as a download with one bonus track possibly recorded later, 1964 or 1965

 Sun Ra and His Solar Arkestra, Art Forms of Dimensions Tomorrow

-Recorded 1961 or 1962; originally released 1965, reissued 1992 as one of a "two-for" with Cosmic Tones for Mental Therapy; reissued 2014 (Discogs) as a download with one bonus track and one track, ‘Cluster of Galaxies’, unabridged
+Recorded 1961 or 1962; released 1965, reissued 1992 as one of a "two-for" with Cosmic Tones for Mental Therapy; reissued 2014 (Discogs) as a download with one bonus track and one track, ‘Cluster of Galaxies’, unabridged

 ~